-- 10.1.1 The Trust will secure the most preferential interest rates for borrowing. - 10.1.2 The Chief Finance & Commercial Officer will advise the Board of Directors concerning the Trust's ability to pay interest on, and repay, both the originating capital debt and any proposed new borrowing.
-The Chief Finance & Commercial Officer is also responsible for reporting periodically to the Board of Directors concerning the originating debt and all loans, overdrafts and associated interest.
+- 10.1.1 The Trust will secure the most preferential interest rates for borrowing. - 10.1.2 The CFCOCFO will advise the Board of Directors concerning the Trust's ability to pay interest on, and repay, both the originating capital debt and any proposed new borrowing.
+The CFCOCFO is also responsible for reporting periodically to the Board of Directors concerning the originating debt and all loans, overdrafts and associated interest. - 10.1.3 Any application for new borrowing will only be made by the CFCOCFO or by an officer so delegated by him/her, following approval by the Board of Directors (or otherwise with the appropriate level of delegated authority). - 10.1.4 The CFCO must CFO must prepare detailed procedural instructions concerning applications for new borrowing, which comply with instructions issued by the Regulator.